TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * Tax Foundation, "data_rates_1980-2018," GitHub, https://github.com/TaxFoundation/worldwide-corporate-tax-rates.
 Tax Foundation has built this dataset in stages since 2015.
 These historic rates come from multiple sources: PwC, “Worldwide Tax Summaries – Corporate Taxes,” 2010-2018; KPMG, “Corporate Tax Rate Survey,” 1998- 2003; KPMG, “Corporate tax rates table,” 2003-2018; EY, “Worldwide Corporate Tax Guide,” 2004-2018; OECD, “Historical Table II.1 – Statutory corporate income tax rate,” 1999, http://www.oecd.org/tax/tax-policy/tax-database.htm#C_CorporateCaptial; the University of Michigan - Ross School of Business, “World Tax Database,” https://www.bus.umich.edu/otpr/otpr/default.asp; and numerous government websites.

-## Sources/details on countries that are not part of the KPMG or OECD datasets (rates apply to the year 2019 unless otherwise noted)
+## Sources/details on countries that are not part of the KPMG or OECD datasets or countries that changed their corporate tax rate in 2020 (rates apply to the year 2020 unless otherwise noted)

 * **ALA - Aland Islands:** Corporate income tax rate of 20 percent, see Alands landskapsregering, "Beskattning av företag och samfund," updated on Feb.
 7, 2018, https://www.regeringen.ax/ekonomi/skattesystemet/beskattning-foretag-samfund.

 * **ANT - Netherlands Antilles:** In 2010, the Netherlands Antilles were split: Curaçao and St Maarten each became separate countries within the Kingdom of the Netherlands and the Islands of Bonaire, Saba and St Eustatia became special municipalities of the Netherlands.
 As a result, there is no corporate tax rate starting in 2010.

+* **ARM - Armenia:** Corporate rate reduced from 20% in 2019 to 18% in 2020, see Deloitte, "International Tax - Armenia Highlights 2020," January 2020, https://www2.deloitte.com/content/dam/Deloitte/global/Documents/Tax/dttl-tax-armeniahighlights-2020.pdf.

 * **ASM - American Samoa:** Top corporate income tax rate of 44% (tax rate varies by taxable income) in the years 2014, 2015, and 2016, see Office of the Governor: American Samoa Government, "American Samoa Investment Guide 2014," http://www.doc.as/wp-content/uploads/2014/02/Investment-Guide-2014-reduced.pdf.
 It was changed to 34% in 2017, see Pacific Islands Report, "American Samoa Legislature Approves Reduced Corporate Tax Bill," Sep.
 7, 2016, http://www.pireport.org/articles/2016/09/07/american-samoa-legislature-approves-reduced-corporate-tax-bill, and currently stands at 34%, see Bloomberg Tax, “Country Guides - American Samoa - Corporate Tax Rates,” https://www.bloomberglaw.com/product/tax/document/25590951976.

 * **ATA - Antarctica:** No tax system.

 * **ATF - French Southern Territories:** No one lives permanently in these territories of France, hence no tax system.

+* **BEL - Belgium:** Corporate income tax rate lowered from 29.58 percent in 2019 to 25 percent in 2020, see EY, "Worldwide Corporate Tax Guide 2020," https://assets.ey.com/content/dam/ey-sites/ey-com/en_gl/topics/tax/tax-pdfs/ey-2020-wctg-web-final-20-july-2020.pdf#page=171?download

 * **BES	- Bonaire, Sint Eustatius and Saba:** 0 percent corporate income tax for the years 2012-2016 and 25 percent since 2017, see KPMG, "Corporate tax rates table," https://home.kpmg/xx/en/home/services/tax/tax-tools-and-resources/tax-rates-online/corporate-tax-rates-table.html.